eriktuck/gtm-dms-alpha/docs/pages/components/atlas-distro.md

 # Atlas Distribution Folder

-The Atlas Distribution (Distro) Folder allows new users of Atlas to quickly set up the components stored in Google Drive.
-A script in the Data Steward Admin Tool (`copy_atlas.gs`) includes a function to copy all files and folders into the user's own directory.
+The Atlas Distribution Folder allows new users of Atlas to quickly set up the components stored in Google Drive.
+A script in the Data Steward Admin Tool (`copy_folder.gs`) includes a function to copy all files and folders into the user's own directory (`copyAtlas`), see setup instructions [here](../get-started/setup/setup-drive.md).

-Scripts are copied into the user's root Google Drive folder, rather than the project folder, and so are most easily accessed at [https://script.google.com/home](https://script.google.com/home).
+Scripts are copied into the user's root Google Drive folder and are most easily accessed at [https://script.google.com/home](https://script.google.com/home).

 The directory has the following structure: